Rodmg/aquila-bell/README.md

 ----

-# Tutorial: How to create an application for the Aquila API
+# Tutorial: How to create a server application for the Aquila API

 The Aquila Server provides a REST API and a web socket interface for making client apps.
 There are two main types of apps: